raferalston/rest-api-task-tradepoints/README.md

             </ul>
         </td>
         <td>
-            Add new visit to a trade point
+            Add new visit to a trade point.
+Only if worker attached to that trade point
         </td>
     </tr>
     <tr>